Tampa’s Museum of Science and Industry

 Amazing You exhibit

 A number of interactive features are located in the Amazing You exhibit of the museum.
 These educational exhibits are great for kids, unfortunately boring for educated adults.
 Also many are worn down from years of use and a handful did not work at all.
-Here are some of the interactive exhibits you will find: eye perception tests, stress tests, drunk driving simulations, eye charts, and more.
+Here are some of the more interesting interactive exhibits you will find: eye perception tests, stress tests, drunk driving simulations, eye charts, and more.

 Exhibits are geared towards learning about the human body and different diseases.
 You will be able to explore each stage of life and the different lifestyle habits you can incorporate to be healthy at each age.
 Some of the games and tests like the How Long Will you Live Quiz can easily be found online, so I’m not sure why they are at the museum.
 There is an interesting health version of the old Hollywood Squares game show, unfortunately, the museum was too packed for us to test it out.